Remotely operated underwater vehicle: Configurations

+Tether management

+ROVs require a tether, or an umbilical, (unlike an AUV) in order to transmit power and data between the vehicle and the surface.
+The size and weight of the tether should be considered: too large of a tether will adversely affect the drag of the vehicle, and too small may not be robust enough for lifting requirements during launch and recovery.

+The tether is typically spooled onto a tether management system (TMS) which helps manage the tether so that it does not become tangled or knotted.
+In some situations it can be used as a winch to lower or recover the vehicle.

+Applications

-Survey use
+Survey

-Survey or Inspection ROVs are generally smaller than workclass ROVs and are often sub-classified as either Class I: Observation Only or Class II Observation with payload.
+Survey or inspection ROVs are generally smaller than work class ROVs and are often sub-classified as either Class I: Observation Only or Class II Observation with payload.
 They are used to assist with hydrographic survey, i.e. the location and positioning of subsea structures, and also for inspection work for example pipeline surveys, jacket inspections and marine hull inspection of vessels.
-Survey ROVs (also known as "eyeballs"), although smaller than workclass, often have comparable performance with regard to the ability to hold position in currents, and often carry similar tools and equipment - lighting, cameras, sonar, USBL (Ultra-short baseline) beacon, Raman spectrometer, and strobe flasher depending on the payload capability of the vehicle and the needs of the user.
+Survey ROVs (also known as "eyeballs"), although smaller than workclass, often have comparable performance with regard to the ability to hold position in currents, and often carry similar tools and equipment - lighting, cameras, sonar, ultra-short baseline (USBL) beacon, Raman spectrometer, and strobe flasher depending on the payload capability of the vehicle and the needs of the user.

-Use in support of diving operations
+Support of diving operations

 ROV operations in conjunction with simultaneous diving operations are under the overall supervision of the diving supervisor for safety reasons.

 The International Marine Contractors Association (IMCA) published guidelines for the offshore operation of ROVs in combined operations with divers in the document Remotely Operated Vehicle Intervention During Diving Operations (IMCA D 054, IMCA R 020), intended for use by both contractors and clients.

+Remotely operated vehicles might be used during Submarine rescue operations.